Challenges Facing High School Educators in America

 A critical aspect of this shift is advocating for assessment reform.
 Educators should push for the incorporation of more accurate and varied methods of gauging students’ progress.
 This goes beyond standardized tests to include projects, presentations, and other forms of evaluations that allow students to demonstrate their mastery and creativity.

-See also The Rise of STEM Education in American High Schools
+See also The Challenges of Teaching Sensitive Topics in High Schools

 References: